Should you have any further questions, please get in touch by phone or by using our contact form. We will be happy to help!

-Providing that your treatment is performed by a registered Chiropractor, then Chiropractic care is extremely safe.
-Your first visit to us will include a thorough examination which is essential for the Chiropractor to diagnose your condition and assess your needs.
-A Chiropractor will only adjust you if is appropriate to do so.
-A small number of patients may experience mild side effects from the first adjustments such as stiffness or tiredness which usually pass in just a few days!
+Providing that your treatment is performed by a registered chiropractor, then chiropractic care is extremely safe.
+Your first visit to us will include a thorough examination which is essential for the chiropractor to diagnose your condition and assess your needs.
+A chiropractor will only adjust you if it is appropriate to do so.
+A small number of patients may experience mild stiffness for a few days after their first adjustment.

 What’s an adjustment?

 A chiropractic adjustment is a highly refined manual process that is developed through years of intensive studies, training and practice.
 Proper chiropractic adjustments have a specific amount of energy, delivered to a precise spot, at the right angle.
 Chiropractors use their hands to adjust the joints, especially those of the spine, in order to reduce pain and restore proper dynamism, balance and range of movement.
 The technique can be adapted to each patient according to their individual needs, symptoms and comfort levels.

 Do adjustments hurt?

 Chiropractic adjustments are very gentle and not painful.
 There can sometimes be mild post-treatment soreness, particularly in the first phases of treatment, but this will resolve quickly.

 Sometimes, you may hear a popping noise during a chiropractic adjustment.
 This is 100% normal.
 The sound is known as ‘cavitation’ or ‘tribonucleation’, and it’s caused by the shift of gas inside the joints.
 The absence of it does not indicate that the adjustment was unsuccessful.